INSPIRE-MIF/2017.2/GeoJSON/specification.md

 This alternate encoding specifically addresses data usability in web and desktop client software, such as ArcMap, QGIS, Leaflet and OpenLayers.
 It optimizes usage of INSPIRE data for mapping and geoprocessing in such applications.

-The encoding is also developed with the best practices for "Spatial data on the Web" and the WFS 3.0 standard in mind, for which it should provide a complementary format.
+The encoding is also developed with the best practices for [Spatial data on the Web](https://www.w3.org/TR/sdw-bp/) and the [WFS 3.0 standard](https://github.com/opengeospatial/WFS_FES) in mind, for which it should provide a complementary format.

-TO DECIDE: What this encoding does not cover:
+The encoding does not cover:

 * 3D geometries
 * Coverage/Raster data